kkumyk/colour-to-dmc/README.md

-# Colour to DMC Thread
+# Colours to DMC Threads

 A CLI tool to translate image colours to closest DMC threads.